 - Advance clinical development of AL001 and AL002 for Alzheimer's treatment.
-For our lead candidate, AL001, we have submitted a PIND briefing package to the FDA with proposed testing parameters and have begun the process to finalize an IND application.
-We intend to submit by June 30, 2021 our IND to commence Phase I human clinical trials for AL001.
+For our lead candidate, AL001, we have submitted a PIND briefing package to the FDA with proposed testing parameters and have begun the process of preparing an IND application.
 Our preclinical candidate, AL002, is in an earlier stage of development.
-We intend to complete preclinical study and evaluation of AL002 by May 31, 2021 and file an IND application with the FDA with respect to AL002 in the fourth quarter of 2021. - Expand our pipeline of pharmaceuticals to include additional indications for AL001 and delivery methods.
+We completed our preclinical study and evaluation of AL002 on May 31, 2021. - Expand our pipeline of pharmaceuticals to include additional indications for AL001 and delivery methods.
 Another element of our business strategy is to expand our pipeline of pharmaceuticals based on our technology and advance these product candidates through clinical development for the treatment of a variety of indications.
 In addition to treating Alzheimer's, AL001 has the potential to treat a wide range of neurodegenerative diseases and psychiatric disorders.
 We plan to pursue the treatment of bipolar disorder, depression and post-traumatic stress disorder.
 We also plan to explore different formulations (liquid, immediate release and sprinkle capsules) to deliver AL001.